GoogleCloudDataproc/initialization-actions/gcs/README.md

 ## Getting the connector

-This repository contains the Hadoop 1.x, the Hadoop 2.x and the Hadoop 3.x compatible connector.
+This repository contains the Hadoop 2.x and the Hadoop 3.x compatible connector.
 You can clone this repository and follow the directions in `INSTALL.md` within this directory to install the connector.
 If you use [Google Cloud Dataproc](https://cloud.google.com/dataproc) the connector is installed automatically.